U.S. oil CEO Hamm goes out on a limb, scraps hedges

 Hedging offers commodity producers protection from sharp price drops, though it can also limit profits if prices soar.
 By exiting hedging, Hamm is effectively betting that the steep drop in oil prices is a short-term fluke bound to reverse course.

 To be sure, going “naked” without hedges is not unprecedented.
-Majors such as Chevron Corp and Exxon Mobil Corp do little hedging on their own production.
+Majors such as Chevron Corp (CVX.N) and Exxon Mobil Corp (XOM.N) do little hedging on their own production.

 Yet in a bit of a strategic hedge, Hamm slashed Continental’s 2015 capital spending budget by $600 million, saying he would not put more drilling rigs in the field while prices are low.
 Given that, Continental doesn’t expect its production to jump as much as previously forecast next year.